 Tempodo accesses the user's personal calendar events for display in the app calendar and for export into personal calendar or personal reminders.
 Apple iOS and Apple macOS provide access to the personal calendar data.
 This access requires explicit consent by the user.
 The available calendars are displayed to the user for selection.
 No personal calendar data will be transmitted to Tempodo.
 The processing of the data by the app takes place exclusively locally on the user's device.

 Tempodo requires access to the photo library for displaying wallpapers under iOS.
 The image selected by the user is saved on the local device storage.
 It is not directed to an external service for further processing.

 On iOS we use Google Crashlytics on the basis of our legitimate interests (ie interest in the analysis, optimization and economic operation of our online offer within the meaning of Article 6 (1) lit.
 GDPR).

 The usage can be deactivated by the user.
 Go to the app and naviagte to "Settings" -> "Privacy".
 The initial consent is request at the first start of the App on a user device

-If the app crashes, crash information such as device type, operating system version, and some technical data about the device will be sent to Crashlytics.
+If the app crashes, crash information such as device type, stack trace, logs, operating system version and some technical data about the device will be sent to Crashlytics.
 No personal data are transmitted and no conclusions can be drawn about specific persons.
 This analysis program uses anonymized IP addresses of the users.
 It sends real-time reports of system crashes with details of codes and device information designed to simplify maintenance and improve the stability of the app.